 Mark Keith Robinson is the current Lieutenant Governor of North Carolina (NC) and the first African American to hold that position in the state’s history.
-His public involvement in politics began just two years before he was elected to the second highest post in the state.
+His public involvement in politics began in 2018, just two years before he was elected to the second highest post in the state.

 Robinson was born in Greensboro, NC, the 9th child of 10, on August 8, 1968.
 His father, an abusive alcoholic, abandoned the family forcing the children into foster care for several years.
 Reunited with his mother and siblings, Robinson found strength in her as she instilled in him life’s limitless possibilities and a solid faith in Christianity.

 In quick succession, Robinson completed high school in 1986, entered the US Army Reserves as a medical specialist, secured a factory job, and started college at North Carolina A&T University but did not graduate.
 In 1993 he married his wife, Yolanda.

 Robinson took a job in a furniture factory in Winston-Salem, but when it moved to Mexico, he entered the restaurant industry, rapidly becoming a general manager.
 After five years, he joined his wife in her day care business.
 The couple sold that enterprise just before he ran for public office.